mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2012/2012-07-26-vmware-kb-cluster-warning-for-esxi-shell-and-ssh-appear-on-an-esxi-5-host.md

 ---
-  title: VMware KB: Cluster warning for ESXi Shell and SSH appear on an ESXi 5 host
+  title: "VMware KB: Cluster warning for ESXi Shell and SSH appear on an ESXi 5 host"
   date: 2012-07-26 16:47:43
 ---